 Rather than placing your faith in doubt, instead place faith in yourself and the possibilities that have yet to manifest through your writing.

 Writing Tips for Beginners and Pros

-In the spirit of sharing, the following content is inspired by the brilliant Marie Forleo, an inspirational source on topics such as creativity, productivity, health and well-being, entrepreneurship, philanthropy, spirituality, and technology.
+In the spirit of sharing, the following content is inspired by the brilliant Marie Forleo, an inspirational source on creativity, productivity, health and well-being, entrepreneurship, philanthropy, spirituality, and technology.

 1. Perceive writing as talking in text form.

 Have you ever heard of “talker’s block?”
 Neither have I. When you stop viewing the written word as another language, you begin to realize that writing is not as difficult as it needs to be.

 Try writing without thinking too much about it.
 Talk as you write.
 You can and most likely will need to go back and make many changes later, but not until you’ve written the whole piece as effortlessly and natural as possible.
 The goal is to just start writing whatever comes to mind.

 Whatever you’d naturally be saying is what you put down on paper (or on your screen).

 Remember: The first draft is always a rough draft.
 That’s a relief.